 3. Consolidation Analytics

 The key to transforming consolidation accounting from a frustrating task to a streamlined cycle that provides strategic value is to bring analytics into the process.
 When you run consolidations in Mosaic, you aren’t just generating financial statements to satisfy a backward-looking reporting cycle—you’re creating the foundation for granular analysis.

 In Mosaic, you can quickly generate charts to analyze any aspect of your business.
 And because you have financial data broken down at the subsidiary, department, and vendor levels, you’re able to slice the data to get deep insight into your business.
 In the image below, you can see an expense chart that highlights data for individual subsidiaries.

 When you try to do this kind of analysis with spreadsheet-based consolidations, you have to spend so much time on manual work that by the time you generate any insights, they’re already stale.
 Mosaic keeps your cycle of month-end close and consolidation from becoming a monotonous, low-value task.

-For finance to solidify its role as a forward-looking strategic business partner, your team can’t spend so much time on the lowest value tasks.
+For finance to solidify its role as a forward-looking strategic business partner that is critical to company decision-making and corporate performance, your team can’t spend so much time on the lowest value tasks.